enebular/enebular-runtime-agent/tools/updater/README.md

 1. All existing enebular-agent configuration and data files are migrated to the new version.
 1. The existing enebular-agent and new enebular-agent are swapped.
 1. The new enebular-agent is started.

+Note that even if enebular-agent was already halted at the time of the update, it will still be started at the end of the update process.